-Since the agency’s beginning as an orphanage in Farmington, Missouri, it has grown into a state-wide organization offering a continuum of care including residential treatment, counseling, therapeutic mentoring, education, foster care case management and intensive in-home care for families in crisis.
-Our programs serve more than 2,200 children and families each year throughout Missouri.
+Since the agency’s beginning as an orphanage in Farmington, Missouri, it has grown into a state-wide organization offering a continuum of care including residential treatment, counseling, mentoring, education, and intensive in-home care for families in crisis.
+We serve more than 2,200 children and families each year.
 We believe it’s our responsibility to help, especially the children.
-It is also our privilege to care for them as Christ would.
+It is also our privilege to care for them in a Christ-centered manner.

 For many of these children, we are their only hope